robertpeteuil/hashicorp-installer/README.md

 ---

-**hashi-install.sh** automates the process of downloading and installing HashiCorp products.
+**hcinstall.sh** automates the process of downloading and installing HashiCorp products.
 It supports all binaries on releases.hashicorp.com; including terraform, packer, vault, consul, boundary, waypoint, etc..

 This script detects host architecture, searches for releases, downloads, verifies and installs binaries.
 Optional parameters allow finding latest patch releases, retrieving enterprise binaries, and functioning in special modes.